rcannood/qsub/README.md

 ---------------------

 If you regularly submit jobs to the remote, it will be extremely useful to set up an SSH key configuration.
-This way, you don't need to enter your password every time you execute `qsub_lapply`.
+This way, you don’t need to enter your password every time you execute `qsub_lapply`.

 On Windows, you will first need to install [Git